-STEM-COMPUTER SCIENCE/ROBOTICS/FTC 1722 1 year 1 credit
+STEM-COMPUTER SCIENCE/ROBOTICS/FTC 1722 1⁄2 or 1 year 1⁄2 or 1 credit Purpose: To introduce students to the worlds of computer science and robotics.

-- Purpose: To introduce students to the worlds of computer science and robotics. - Content: This program is to give students the flexibility to develop skills in the areas of computer programming and robotics.
+- Content: This program is to give students the flexibility to develop skills in the areas of computer programming and robotics.
 The FTC (First TECH Challenge) will be run through this program.
 Programming skills will be in the areas of SCRATCH, Python, and possibly JAVA for FTC.
 Robotics will include designing and programming a robot to perform a specific function. - Special note: You do not have to be a member of FTC to take this class.
 Likewise, FTC members do not have to take this class.
 The FTC program, though, will be run through this class.
 If you are in FTC, there will be at least three competitions that you will have to be available for.
 Class fee estimate \$10.00